-On my bike ride Monday morning, bringing our oldest to school, I was thinking about a conversation I recently had with a neighbor about retirement and how difficult it is to really put aside anything when you have a vast amount of expenditures on a salary that has not budged much over the past years.
+On my bike ride Monday morning, bringing our oldest to school, I was thinking about a conversation I had with a former neighbor In Germany about retirement and how difficult it is to really put aside anything when you have a vast amount of expenditures on a salary that has not budged much over the past years.

 The conversation was ultimately about how to create a small amount of wealth for retirement, which in Germany is at the age of 67 (if you are born after 1964) – this to me is a whole different topic, all on a salary that has not budged much for this individual over the past years.
 We did not really go into depth, but that always starts cranking some thoughts.

 Hence, I began looking into a few numbers.
 The average German salary today is roughly 42K (That’s an average.
 There are millions that earn below 20K and millions above 100K).
 Historically, over the past 20 years, that’s only a rough €6K increase since 2000 – interesting to me, as to denote the similar wage of this person.
 Still, my first question is why this individual’s salary has stayed fairly similar over the past years (no increase, bonus, etc.) and secondly, looking at expenditures, what really is a necessity to this person’s lifestyle.
 By that, I mean, throwing money left and right for things you probably don’t really need, and I don’t count a Starbucks latte in there.
 Go get one if you please.

 So, a few thoughts on how to turn €35K/year (on average) into a €500k cushion in retirement.
 Yes, this seems crazy.
 But I do believe it is doable.
 On average, most financial advisors tell you to save 10-15% of your salary (or follow certain rules), in this case somewhere between ~€3.5 and ~€5.2K.
 However, if you want to reach half a million, you’re going to have to look at it quite differently.
 The major factor here is age.
 The individual I’m basing this off of is in their early 30s.